SukkaW/OpenCore-Document-zh_Hans/source/5-booter.md

 This option bypasses `RX̂` permissions in code pages of UEFI runtime services by removing write protection (`WP`) bit from `CR0` register during their execution.
 This quirk requires `OC_FIRMWARE_RUNTIME` protocol implemented in `FwRuntimeServices.efi`.

-*Note*: The necessity of this quirk is determined by early boot crashes of the firmware.
+*注*：The necessity of this quirk is determined by early boot crashes of the firmware.

 ### 5.4.8 `ForceExitBootServices`